 1. Press upward on the locking tab at the rear end of the middle rail.
 2. Push the middle rail back into the outer rail.
-3. Hang the hooks on the front of the outer rail onto the square holes on the front of the rack.
-If desired, use screws to secure the outer rails to the rack.
-4. Pull out the rear of the outer rail, adjusting the length until it just fits within the posts of the rack.
-5. Hang the hooks of the rear section of the outer rail onto the square holes on the rear of the rack.
-Take care that the proper holes are used so the rails are level.
-If desired, use screws to secure the rear of the outer rail to the rear of the rack.
-6. Repeat for the other outer rail.
+3. Hang the hooks of the front of the outer rail onto the slots on the front of the rack.
+If necessary, use screws to secure the outer rails to the rack, as illustrated above.
+4. Pull out the rear of the outer rail, adjusting the length until it fits within the posts of the rack.
+5. Hang the hooks of the rear portion of the outer rail onto the slots on the rear of the rack.
+If necessary, use screws to secure the rear of the outer rail to the rear of the rack.
+6. Repeat steps 1-5 for the remaining outer rail.

 Figure 2-4.
-Extending and Mounting the Outer Rails
+Installing the Outer Rails